 According to the brilliant fitness minds over at 98 Riley Street, it all comes down to the “Four Pillars of Performance.”

-But more intriguingly, it comes down prioritising consistent, functional training to build strength first.
-Not just focusing on looking good in that bathroom mirror.
+More specifically, it comes down prioritising consistent, functional training to build strength first.
+Not just focusing on looking good in your bathroom mirror.

-Toonen has quite the unique collected experience in this realm, beyond your usual Diploma of Exercise Science and fitness coaching qualifications.
-Having served some eighteen years in the Australian military, five of those years were spent managing a high-performance fitness program tailored to the elite members of the Special Forces.
+Toonen has quite the unique CV in this realm, beyond your usual Diploma of Exercise Science and fitness coaching qualifications.
+Having served some eighteen years in the Australian military, five of those years were spent managing a high-performance fitness program tailored to the elite members of Special Forces.

 And this isn’t just another throwaway tagline.
-To date, 98 Riley trains members of the Wallabies, All Blacks, and Hollywood actors such as Jai Courtney and Russell Crowe – the latter of which initially once owned the 98 Riley street location in Sydney’s Darlinghurst suburb as his personal gym.
+To date, 98 Riley trains members of the Wallabies, All Blacks, and Hollywood actors such as Jai Courtney and Russell Crowe – the latter of whom initially owned 98 Riley Street’s physical location in Darlinghurst (which he used as his personal gym).